jpex-js/jpex/docs/api/factories/interface.md

 MyClass.Register.Interface('foo' i => ({a : i.any()}));
 ```
 ###either
-This define a property that can be on several types.
+This defines a property that can be of several types.
 ```javascript
 MyClass.Register.Interface('foo' i => ({a : i.either(i.string, i.array)}));
 ```